Healthy Schools and Catering

 We support the '5 a day' campaign to encourage children to eat 5 portions of fruit and vegetables a day, which has been shown to reduce the onset of certain life-threatening conditions as well as being helpful in tackling and preventing childhood obesity.
 We therefore ensure that washed and cut fresh fruit is available each day for the children as a morning break time snack.
 The children are given responsibility for passing the fruit to others and for helping to clear away.

 Children have the option of having a packed lunch or a hot school meal.
 All our hot school meals are provided by Chartwells, a contracted caterer who has a healthy food policy as part of their tender.
 Where possible, this includes the use of fresh fruit and vegetables each day as a choice for the children.
 They provide a hot and cold option, both of which pay regard to nutritional balance and healthy options.
 Hot school meals must be ordered three weeks in advance.
 If you would like to order hot school meals for your child please use the Chartwells link below to register your child and order online.
-To help parents this year we have introduced a sticker system.

 We are always looking at ways of increasing the effectiveness of our communication with our parents.
 The lunchtime experience is every bit an important part of the children’s day as time spent in the classroom.
-We have therefore decided to introduce two different lunchtime stickers, to enable us to get an important message to parents quickly and effectively.
-The following explains the meaning of our new stickers:

 Many children bring packed lunch to school.
 We regularly include newsletter items about the contents of these and we do not allow sweets, chocolate bars (although we do allow chocolate covered biscuits at present) or fizzy drinks.
 We currently have pupils and members of staff who suffer with a peanut allergy and we therefore have a duty under the management of Health and Safety at Work Regulations 1992 and guidance from the Department for Education to reduce the risk of exposure for these individuals.
-The head teacher has therefore asked that no nut products are brought into our school.
+The headteacher has therefore asked that no nut products are brought into our school.

 We ask that every child is sent into school each day with a named water bottle so that they can be encouraged to drink and refill regularly throughout the school day.